diodechain/website/index.md

   heading: Our solutions.
   solutions:
   - title: App
+    icon: "icons/app.svg"
     content: The Diode App is for all your teams.
 Whether replacing a leaky chat app, sharing files E2EE, securing a simple dashboard, or deploying advanced OT assets, this app unlocks the power of Diode for people.
     button:
       label: Find Out More
       class: btn--blank
       url: "/solutions/diode-drive/"
   - title: CLI
+    icon: "icons/cli.svg"
     content: The Diode CLI is a headless tool for OT, IT, and IoT devices.
 It can be used stand-alone or in concert with Zones created in the Diode App.
 Connect the edge here.
     button:
       label: Find Out More
       class: btn--blank
       url: "/solutions/diode-cli/"
-  - title: Network
+  - title: Vault
-    content: The Diode Network is the world’s leading Smart Network - a new generation of zero trust software defined networks based on hardened blockchain technology.
-Think ad hoc E2EE perimeters.
+    icon: "icons/vault.svg"
+    content: The Diode Vault is a Diode hardware appliance that combines both the App features and the CLI features in a small box.
+24-7 availability, backup, and geo-access for your team and assets.
     button:
       label: Find Out More
       class: btn--blank